 Costs, Financial Aid and Scholarships

 All US citizens and permanent residents qualify for federally sponsored financial aid that covers the cost of attendance.
-While PharmD students graduating in 2013 had an average of about $150,000 in combined undergraduate and PharmD student loans, their median starting salary was $120,000.
+While PharmD students graduating in 2014 had a average of about $140,000 in combined undergraduate and PharmD student loans, their median starting salary was $120,000.

 *Instate tuition is granted to residents of Minnesota, South Dakota, Wisconsin, and recipients of the Dean's Nonresident Scholarship.